 5) Many of the upper division courses have prerequisites; student must check the catalog for prerequisite requirements for these courses.

-6) The four upper division elective courses for the environmental sciences minor cannot be from the student's major discipline, even if the particular course is not counted toward the major.
+6) The three upper division elective courses for the environmental sciences minor cannot be from the student's major discipline, even if the particular course is not counted toward the major.